qvn/GitPages/_posts/2012-09-06-rake_for_jekyll.markdown

 	(See full trace by running task with --trace)

-This means I needed to make one learning from these 3 websites:
+This means I needed to make my own rake file.
+I started from these 3 websites:

 1. [Rake Tasks for Jekyll](http://www.layouts-the.me/rake/2011/04/23/rake_tasks_for_jekyll/)
 2. [Rake Tutorial](http://jasonseifer.com/2010/04/06/rake-tutorial)